 6. The following method(s) will be used by AACC to determine which students are entitled to receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act.

 a.
 The student’s completed Free Application for Federal Student Aid (FAFSA) form with the information contained therein will be used to determine if a student satisfies the eligibility criteria in Section 484 of Title IV Higher Education Act.

 b.
 Upon a determination of eligibility described above, an award of an Emergency Financial Aid Grant will be conditioned on a student fulfilling the following criteria:

 d.
-Students who do not receive an initial grant who have qualifying expenses related to the disruption of college operations due to coronavirus are encouraged to submit an individual appeal for their qualifying expenses.
-A student should first check the 2019-20 financial aid section of his/her MyAACC account to see whether an award has been made before submitting an appeal.
+Students who have qualifying expenses related to the disruption of college operations due to coronavirus are encouraged to submit an individual appeal for their qualifying expenses.
+A student should first check the 2019-2020 and 2020-2021 financial aid section of his/her MyAACC account to see whether an award has been made before submitting an appeal.
 Appeals may be submitted by a currently enrolled student for qualifying expenses incurred after March 13, 2020.